Beware the recent past: a bias in spectral energy distribution modelling due to bursty star formation: Conclusions

 \section{Conclusions}

 We have used four cosmological zoom-in simulations spanning $1<z<8$, together with the radiative transfer code SKIRT, to generate 6,706 synthetic galaxy SEDs.
-We attempted to recover the true properties of synthetic observations based on these simulations using \magphys\ and \pros.
-Although there is little difference between the fidelity of SFR estimates inferred using the two codes when averaging over the whole sample, we find that the accuracy of the \magphys-inferred SFR is strongly dependent on the recent SFH.
-This trend is sufficiently large that the \magphys\ 100\,Myr-averaged SFRs of individual galaxies could be overestimated (underestimated) by as much as 1 dex in the worst cases for galaxies experiencing starbursts (temporarily quenched periods).
-The trend is not evident in the 100\,Myr SFRs from \pros, which we speculate is due to the non-parametric SFHs assumed and possibly the dynamic nested sampling method used to better explore the parameter space.
-Given this bias, we caution against employing parametric SFHs when fitting the SEDs of observed galaxies that are likely to have bursty SFHs, such as high-redshift galaxies observed with JWST.
+We attempted to recover their true SFRs based on fitting the synthetic observations using \magphys\ and \pros.
+Although there is little difference between the fidelity of the recovered $\overline{\psi}_{100\,\mathrm{Myr}}$ values averaged across all of the simulated recovery tests using the two codes, we find that the accuracy of the \magphys-inferred SFRs is strongly dependent on the recent SFH.
+This trend is sufficiently large that the \magphys\ 100\,Myr-averaged SFRs of individual galaxies could be overestimated (underestimated) by as much as 1\,dex in the worst cases for galaxies experiencing starbursts (temporarily quenched periods).
+The trend is not evident in the 100\,Myr SFRs from \pros, and is significantly weakened in \pros results assuming parametric SFHs (pSFHs).
+We therefore speculate that this effect could be due to \magphys's burst recipe or the use of pre-defined libraries with fixed parameter sampling which may be unsuitable for some galaxies.
+Given this bias, and the significantly underestimated SFR uncertainties produced using pSFHs, we urge caution when employing pSFHs and\slash or pre-defined libraries to study the SEDs of observed galaxies that are likely to have bursty SFHs, such as high-redshift galaxies observed with \textit{JWST}.